cstainsby/BioPathBackup/README.md

 *If local*: a local .env file

-NOTE: These .env files should **ALWAYS** be ignored by both docker and github.
-In order to locally run the frontend or backend, you need to get this information from another team member or advisor and create the file locally yourself.
+NOTE: The backend .env files should **ALWAYS** be ignored by both docker and github.
+In order to locally run the backend, you need to get this information from another team member or advisor and create the file locally yourself.

+###

 ## How to Run
 **Referencing the Build Types from the System Build Section**